 Do you have children under 10 years old?

-In the most recent Child Poverty Index it was estimated that 19.6% of Brighton & Hove’s dependent children are living in poverty.
-Brighton & Hove as a city has high rates of children in need, in care and with child protection plans and/or who have been referred to children’s social care services.
+End Child Poverty state that 28.4% of all those aged 16 and under in Brighton & Hove are living in poverty.
+The city has high rates of children in need, in care and with child protection plans and/or who have been referred to children’s social care services.

 Pelican Parcels aims to provide all essentials from cots and clothes, toys and books, prams and play mats for families from birth up to the age of 10.

-If you need help, please ask your health visitor, children’s centre or social worker to contact us and make a referral on your behalf.
+If you need help, please contact us and we will make a referral on your behalf – 01273 732061 or email: info@seaside-homes.org.uk

 Welfare Reform and Benefit Changes